WoundAmbit: Bridging State-of-the-Art Semantic Segmentation and Real-World Wound Care: Deep Learning Benchmark

-\textbf{\acs{missformer}~\citesupp{appendix_huang2022missformer}.} \ac{missformer} is a transformer-based encoder-decoder architecture designed for medical image segmentation.
-It introduces a redesigned ReMix-FFN layer to effectively integrate global information with local context.
-The hierarchical encoder consists of multiple stages, each incorporating transformer blocks with ReMix-FFN and a patch merging layer for feature extraction.
-Likewise, the decoder includes transformer blocks with ReMix-FFN and patch expanding layers for upsampling feature maps.
-A ReMix Transformer Context Bridge is placed between the encoder and decoder to enhance multi-scale feature representation by capturing both local and global correlations. \textit{In their study, the authors report that \ac{missformer}, when trained from scratch, surpasses state-of-the-art methods pre-trained on ImageNet.
-We evaluated both training strategies and observed that pre-training still led to improved validation mIoU performance.
-Additionally, we compared internal input sizes of 224 and 512, selecting 224 for the final benchmark due to comparable validation mIoU performance while considerably reducing resource demands.}\\
+\textit{ In their original study, the authors report that \ac{missformer}, when trained from scratch, outperforms state-of-the-art methods pre-trained on ImageNet.
+In our evaluation, however, we observed that pre-training still led to improved validation mIoU performance.
+We also compared internal input sizes of 224 and 512, selecting 224 for the final benchmark due to its comparable mIoU performance with considerably reduced resource demands.}\\

-\textbf{\acs{segformer}~\citesupp{appendix_xie2021segformer}.} The \ac{segformer} is a transformer-based architecture for semantic segmentation (SS).
-It features a lightweight decoder composed solely of MLP modules, which generates segmentation maps at one-fourth of the original resolution, subsequently upscaled using bilinear interpolation.
-The decoder integrates multi-scale features from different levels of a hierarchical, positional-encoding-free transformer encoder, which the authors call Mix Transformer (MiT).\\
+\textbf{\acs{segformer}~\citesupp{appendix_xie2021segformer}.} The \ac{segformer} is a transformer-based architecture developed for semantic segmentation (SS).
+It utilizes a lightweight decoder consisting solely of multi-layer perceptron (MLP) layers, which produces segmentation maps at one-quarter of the input resolution without relying on computationally intensive components.
+These maps are subsequently upsampled using bilinear interpolation.
+The decoder integrates multi-scale features extracted from different stages of a hierarchical, position-encoding-free transformer encoder referred to as the Mix Transformer (MiT).
+This encoder effectively captures both high-resolution coarse features and low-resolution fine-grained details.
+Rather than employing traditional positional encodings, MiT incorporates novel Mix-FFN layers within each transformer block.
+These layers mix a $3\times3$ convolution and an MLP into each feed-forward network (FFN).
+In addition to Mix-FFN, each transformer block integrates efficient self-attention mechanisms and overlapping patch merging.
+By omitting absolute positional encodings, MiT eliminates the need for positional embedding interpolation during inference on images with resolutions that differ from those seen during training, thereby enabling robust segmentation performance across arbitrary input sizes. \\